virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeDetachExtIp

-The event can handle action before detaching External IP address.
+The event is executed before detaching the external IP address.
 The *onBeforeDetachExtIp* event is triggered each time before the external IP address detachment.

 **Event placeholders:**